TelluIoT/ThingML/README.md

 - `Run as -> Maven build... `
 - In `Goals` type: `clean install exec:java`

+> If Maven claims it cannot find a `pom.xml` file, change the base directory in the `Run as -> Maven build...` window using the `Workspace...` button, so that it points to `thingml-gen/java/your-configuration`.

 #### How to compile and run generated JavaScript (Node.JS) code

 - Right click on `package.json` (in `thingml-gen/nodejs/your-configuration`)